Feel Good in Your Skin: How to Boost Collagen After 40

 Here’s what dermatologists say:

-• Topical ingredients like vitamin C, peptides, and retinoids encourage new collagen production and protect what you already have
+• Topical ingredients like estriol, vitamin C, peptides, and retinoids encourage new collagen production and protect what you already have

 • Microneedling and laser treatments stimulate collagen from deeper layers of the skin